 If you’re planning a trip to Patagonia, you might find some inspiration in our other articles:

-- Patagonia itinerary and travel guide: 28 days / two weeks
+- Patagonia itinerary and travel guide

 - How to get around Patagonia by bus: a backpacker’s guide